cltc-berkeley/LROSecurity/6-Appendix C Moving Beyond the Baseline.md

+_Please Note: Cybersecurity is a rapidly evolving field.
+This document was last updated on February 2, 2019.
+Some of the technical guidance within this document may change, and some of the risks defined may increase or decrease in their potential likelihood or impact._

 # Appendix C: Moving Beyond the Baseline

 As an organization grows and takes advantage of more online technologies, the opportunities for attacks on your systems and sensitive data will grow.
 It will be important to consider these risks as the organization adopts new technology and works to improve security practices.
 This section includes a list of resources that can help a LRO become more informed about cybersecurity, and can help move the organization's security practices to the next level of sophistication.